aliasgarjh/fabric-data-agent-chat/README.md

 - Use logging for all errors and important events.
 - Regularly review and rotate secrets.
 - Use Infrastructure as Code (Bicep, Terraform) for Azure deployments.

 ---

+## Troubleshooting

+- **State mismatch or session errors:** Ensure your `SESSION_SECRET` is set and consistent across restarts.
+- **Authentication issues:** Double-check your Entra ID app registration, redirect URI, and tenant settings.
+- **Fabric/AI Agent errors:** Verify your endpoint and agent IDs, and that your user has access.
+- **No Redis needed:** The app is fully stateless and does not require Redis or any caching server.
+If you see any references to Redis in old documentation or code, you can ignore them.

+---